Hanqaqa/Easyduino/README.md

 - Main KiCad files (.kicad_pro, .kicad_sch...)
 - A readme explaining the specifics of that project
 - xxx.pretty or xxxlibraries folder which contains the non standard footprints or schematic parts used in the project (Some projects such as the Arduino UNO only use standard libraries, therefore these folders don't exist)
-- The **Outputs** folder: All the data produced by the KiCad Jobset like Gerbers, PDFs, ERC, BOM, CPLs...
+- The **Outputs** folder: All the data produced by the KiCad Jobset like Gerbers, STEPs, PDFs, ERC, BOM, CPLs...
 - The ***ProductionFiles*** folder which includes files such as:
     - BOM: This folder contains both the list of components and the Centroid File in JLCPB readable format
     - ***Datasheets***: all the datasheets of the main components used in the project.
 Datasheets of easily replaceable components such as Resistors, Capacitors and LEDs are not given